3dgeo-heidelberg/AImon/README.md

-# Point Cloud Projection Configuration
+# ChangeDetPipeline

+## Configuration File Structure
-This repository contains a configuration file used to process and project a point cloud dataset.
+The configuration file `config.json` is used to process and project a point cloud dataset.
 The configuration is in JSON format and can be customized for specific projects, such as generating range and color images, applying anti-aliasing, and adjusting camera and lighting settings.

-## Configuration File Structure

 ### `pc_projection`